Can bioimpedance (BIA) analysis interfere with my ICD?

 You can get more information about how to check by going to our MRI Compatibility page.

-Category: Implantable DevicesIs it OK to use portable hand tools such as a skill saw, drill or electric screw driver?
-What about a power sander?
+Category: TreatmentIs it OK to use portable hand tools such as a circular saw, sander, drill, or electric screwdriver?

-When using a powered hand tool, whether battery-powered or electric, keep the tool’s motor at least 6 inches away from your device.
+When using a powered hand tool, whether battery-powered or electric, keep the tool’s motor at least 15cm (6 inches) away from your device.

 Category: Implantable DevicesCan I use a heating pad?